 - Puffing up her feathers to make herself look bigger

 - Ceasing to eat as much, which could lead to weight loss

 If your hen is excessively broody, there is even a chance she could starve herself to death, which is why it is important to break the broodiness before it goes too far and spreads through your flock.

 Once you’ve determined that your hen is broody, there are some simple steps you can take to break the behavior:

 - Take her out of the nest: Physically removing your hen from the nest is the first step to changing this behavior.
 You might have to encourage her to stay out of it by giving her treats or picking her up and placing her with the rest of your chickens.

 - Remove the nest: Removing your hen from the nest is not enough to solve the broodiness; you also have to get rid of the nest.
 Whether you close it up so she cannot return or remove it completely, often times this step will break the broodiness.

 - Try a cool bath: Cooling down your hen’s underside can often break the broodiness because it severs her warming connection to the nest.

 - Visit your St. Petersburg veterinarian: If you are still having problems with your broody hen, schedule an appointment with your veterinarian so we can see if there are other issues at play that might be affecting your hen’s attitude.

 The team at Bayshore Animal Hospital & Avian Practice is always happy to help you ensure your chickens are living their best lives.
-Call (727) 381‑3900 if you have questions about your flock or you want to schedule a wellness visit.
+Call (727) 381-3900 if you have questions about your flock or if you want to schedule a wellness visit.